johnnyawesome/YouTubeStopAutoplay/README.md

 This script simply toggles the 'Autoplay' button to 'OFF'.

-### laylists will still autoplay when using this script.
+### Playlists will still autoplay when using this script.

 Playlists are obviously content that is coherent, so here, autoplay is fine, of course.